Before You Send That Email, First Ask Yourself These 5 Questions

 Proofread your all-important email and possibly have an expert go through it before you send it to anyone or a large group of people.

-What are your thoughts on these 5 questions to ask yourself before you send any email?
+What are your thoughts on these 5 questions to ask before sending any email?
 Let me know by leaving a comment below.